2022 Isle of Anglesey County Council election: Aftermath

 Plaid Cymru won control of the council after winning 21 of the 35 seats.
-Independent candidates took 10 seats, Labour won three and the Liberal Deomcrats won one seat.
-Angelsey was one of four council won by Plaid Cymru across Wales.
+Independent candidates took 10 seats, Labour won three and the Liberal Democrats won one seat.
+Anglesey was one of four councils won by Plaid Cymru across Wales.
 It was the first time since the council's creation in 1996 that a political party had taken control of the council.